Expecting a baby

 Check if you can get a Best Start Grant payment.

 It's best to claim Child Benefit as soon as your child is born.
 If you apply later, your Child Benefit will be backdated to when the child was born - up to a maximum of 3 months - so you won't miss out on payments.

 Read our pages on Child Benefit to find out how to claim.

 Travel and food costs when a baby is in a neonatal unit

-If your baby is premature or ill and is being treated in a neonatal unit at hospital, then you may be able to get help with the extra costs you have when you are visiting your baby.
-The scheme is called the neonatal expenses fund.
+If your baby is premature or ill and is being treated in a neonatal unit at hospital, you may be able to get help with the extra costs you have when you are visiting your baby through the young patients family fund.

 Free vitamins and the Best Start Foods scheme

 All pregnant women in Scotland can get free vitamins.
 Your midwife should give you these when you are 6-10 weeks pregnant.

 The Best Start Foods scheme provides a pre-loaded payment card which can be used to buy certain foods such as formula milk, fruit and vegetables.
 A claimant will usually only qualify if they are receiving one of a number of means-tested benefits.

 Rights at work while you're pregnant